 up a vocalist the horns take a supporting role to the singer.
 Meaning, more notes for the instrumental, less notes for backing up the vocalist.

 Is the arrangement for a nightly performance or a one time recording?
 Consider: Endurance for brass players.
 Recording gives the

 option of punching in/overdubbing that live doesn't.
 Unlike the old days of recording from start to end, today we can "punch in/out" to start/stop

 recording at a certain part to allow a break for the horns to catch their breath or even record individual notes that need to be fixed for a multitude of reasons,

 assuming it's not just fixed in pro-tools.
 Overdubbing to

 double the size of the horn section, common for one horn section left, one right.
-If for recording, having the horn section bounce from one side to the other, digital
+If for recording, Studio Tricks like having the horn section bounce from one side to the other, digital

-delay to give the horns a sound as if echoing away and other studio tricks.
+delay to give the horns a sound as if echoing away.

 The best arrangement played badly sounds worse than the mediocre arrangement played by good players.
 Sure, if you live in